M3TASERVE/website/content/website/privacy-policy/index.md

 * **You** means the individual accessing or using the Service, or the company, or other legal entity on behalf of which such individual is accessing or using the Service, as applicable.

-* **Company** (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to LocalStack.
+* **Company** (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to m3taserve.

 * **Affiliate** means an entity that controls, is controlled by or is under common control with a party, where "control" means ownership of 50% or more of the shares, equity interest or other securities entitled to vote for election of directors or other managing authority.

 * **Account** means a unique account created for You to access our Service or parts of our Service.

-* **App** refers to the LocalStack app, accessible from https://app.localstack.cloud
+* **App** refers to the m3taserve app, accessible from https://app.m3taserve.cloud

-* **Platform** refers to the LocalStack platform which provides users with software services and Application Programming Interfaces (APIs) to develop and test cloud applications.
+* **Platform** refers to the m3taserve platform which provides users with software services and Application Programming Interfaces (APIs) to develop and test cloud applications.

 * **Service** collectively refers to the App and the Platform, and any associated services provided.